 - SiteOrigin CSS

-Below, we will show you what each plugin has to offer.
+Below, we will outline what each plugin offers.

 1. CSS Hero